Writing from Sources

 Analysis of the 174 researched papers found the students working from one or two sentences in 94% of their citations; citing the first or second page of their sources in 70% of their citations; and citing only 24% of their sources more than twice.
 While 78% of the papers include at least one incidence of paraphrase, 52% include at least one incidence of patchwriting, with students moving back and forth between the two within the same paragraph.
 Like earlier small-scale and single-institution studies (including “Writing from Sentences”), this research presents an image of 174 students moving into their sophomore year of college while only sometimes demonstrating expert reading, and more commonly shaping what they read and write “at the point of utterance.”
 They need instruction in strategies for understanding, initiating, and entering into academic conversations and arguments.

-Report and Analysis of Findings:
+Report of Findings:

 Jamieson, Sandra, and Rebecca Moore Howard.
 “Sentence-Mining: Uncovering the Amount Of Reading and Reading Comprehension In College Writers’ Researched Writing” in The New Digital Scholar: Exploring and Enriching the Research and Writing Practices of NextGen Students.
 Eds.
 Randall McClure and James P. Purdy.
 Medford, NJ: American Society for Information Science and Technology, 2013.
 111-133.